Bhusaval Junction railway station

-The Bhusawal Junction railway station (formerly Bhosawal) serves Bhusawal in the Jalgaon district of the Indian state of Maharashtra.
-The Bhusawal railway station is one of the top-100 booking stations of Indian Railways.
-Approximately fourteen trains originate at Bhusawal station with 289 trains servicing the railway stop.
+Bhusawal Junction railway station (formerly Bhosawal) serves Bhusawal in Jalgaon district of the Indian state of Maharashtra.
+It is the biggest junction in Maharashtra.
+Bhusawal Railway station is one of the top 100 booking stations of Indian Railways, and its railway yard is the second biggest yard in Asia.
+There are total 243 tracks in the yard.
+Approximately fourteen trains originate at Bhusawal station, with 289 trains servicing the railway stop.

 History

-The Bhusawal railway station was formally established in 1863.
+Bhusawal railway station was formally established in 1863.
 In 1866, the Great Indian Peninsula Railway (GIPR) branch line was extended to Khandwa and then to Nagpur in 1867.
 Bhusawal is a divisional headquarters under Central Railways.
-The Bhusawal railway station was built by the then British-run Indian government at a sum of £80,000 (8,00,000 Indian rupees) from 1852 to 1865.
+Bhusawal railway station was built by the then British-run Indian government at a sum of £80,000 (8,00,000 Indian rupees) from 1852 to 1865.
 The station was built with a large bath, refreshment rooms, a large workshop, dwellings for European employees, reading rooms and gymkhana.
 The Bhusawal railway line was opened between 1861 and 1865.

 Electrification

 Railways in the Bhusawal area were electrified in 1968–69.
-Like other lines, the railway is powered by a single phase, 25 kV AC supply.
+Like other lines, the railway is powered by a single-phase, 25 kV AC supply.

 Amenities

-Amenities at the Bhusawal railway station include an SBI ATM, reservation office, STD/PCO booth, waiting room, retiring room, vegetarian and non-vegetarian refreshments, information desk, post office, Wi-Fi, and more.
+Amenities at Bhusawal railway station include an SBI ATM, reservation office, STD/PCO booth, waiting room, retiring room, vegetarian and non-vegetarian refreshments, information desk, post office, and Wi-Fi.
 The northern and southern entrances have separate ticketing windows.
 There is a free 4-wheeler parking area at the northern entrance.
-The Bhusawal railway station and ST stand.
+Bhusawal railway station and ST stand.
 Elevators and electric vehicles are available for use by railway station passengers.

 Locomotive shed

-The locomotive shed at Bhusawal was established by the GIPR in 1919.
+The locomotive shed at Bhusawal was established by GIPR in 1919.
 At that time, it was the largest in Asia and the third-largest in the world.

 The Electric Locomotive Workshop at Bhusawal was established in 1974 at a cost of ₹3.52 crores and performs periodical overhauls of electric locomotives.
 It is also the only workshop in India to perform overhauls of three-phase, induction motor-based trains.

-The Bhusawal Locomotive Shed has been accredited with the International Standard Certificate ISO 9008-2000 since April 2006.
+Bhusawal Locomotive Shed has been accredited with the International Standard Certificate ISO 9008-2000 since April 2006.

 The shed has WAM-4, WAP- 4, WAG-5, and WAG-9 locomotives.